How to Trigger Lambda from an API Gateway GET Request (HTTP API Step-by-Step)

 --region us-east-1

-Note the ApiId returned in the response — you will need it in subsequent steps.
-Example: abc1234xyz.
+Note the ApiId from the response — you will need it in every subsequent command.
+Store it in a shell variable to avoid copy-paste errors:

 Step 3: Create the Lambda Integration